By Maria T. Resele

 — Dr. Bessel van der Kolk

 Long before I studied trauma theory or practiced therapeutic techniques, I lived trauma in silence.
 For years, I had no words for what I felt.
 But my body was never silent.
 It spoke through shallow breathing, tense shoulders, an aching back, and sleepless nights.
-At the time, I didn’t understand that these sensations were not random symptoms—they were chapters in a much older story, a diary my nervous system had been writing since childhood.
+At the time, I did not understand that these sensations were not random symptoms.
+They were chapters in a much older story, a diary my nervous system had been writing since childhood.

-For years, I believed this meant I was broken.
-That belief followed me even as I trained as a therapist.
+For years, I believed I was broken.
+That belief followed me even as I trained as a trauma-informed coach.
 My intellect understood healing, but my body had not yet caught up.

 Many of my clients arrive at the same place I once stood: intelligent, reflective, and deeply frustrated.
-They have tried to “talk it through,” to “feel their feelings,” yet remain stuck.
-Some feel everything at once—flooded by waves of emotion and anger.
-Others feel nothing at all—numb, disconnected, or trapped in cycles of shame and grief.
+They have tried to talk it through, to feel their feelings, yet remain stuck.
+Some feel everything at once, flooded by waves of emotion, frustration, and anger they cannot contain.
+Others feel nothing at all, numb, disconnected, or caught in cycles of shame and grief that go nowhere.

 Trauma research now confirms what lived experience has long shown: when the nervous system is dysregulated, direct focus on emotional processing can backfire.
-It can amplify overwhelm or reinforce protective patterns.
+It can amplify overwhelm or reinforce the very protective patterns keeping the person stuck.

 This insight reshaped not only my practice but also my own healing.

 Nothing dramatic happened.
-And yet, everything shifted.
-I wasn’t fixing or forcing.
-I was listening to my pain.
-I was allowing to signals.
+And yet everything shifted.
+I was not fixing or forcing.
+I was listening.
+I was allowing the fear stored in that part of my body to finally be heard.

-This is the essence of somatic work: entering the body not to control or cathartically release, but to witness with curiosity.
-It is through micro-movements, gentle tracking, and subtle shifts that the nervous system begins to rewrite its story.
+This is the essence of somatic work: entering the body not to control but to witness with curiosity.
+It is through micro-movements, gentle tracking, and subtle shifts in sensation that the nervous system begins to rewrite its story.

-Many people with complex trauma attempt emotional healing too soon—not out of failure, but because the body was not ready yet.
+Many people with complex trauma attempt emotional healing before the body is ready.
+Not out of failure, but because no one told them the sequence matters.
 Forcing catharsis before the system is stable can retraumatize the very parts we are trying to free.

 What I have learned, both personally and professionally, is this: the body is not your enemy.
+It is your home.
 It is your protector.

 Today, when tension rises in my chest or my back aches in the night, I respond differently.
 I do not panic or rush to silence it.
 I pause.
+I notice.
 I listen.

 The answers arrive not as words, but as tremors, warmth, small breaths, subtle releases.
-This is how healing unfolds—not in grand catharsis, but in micro-moments of safety, curiosity, and presence.
+This is how healing unfolds.
+Not in grand catharsis, but in small moments of safety, curiosity, and presence.
+Not with the eyes of judgment, but with the eyes of compassion.

 This is also the invitation I extend to my clients: to meet their bodies with patience, to follow sensations as they arise, and to trust that healing begins not with analysis but with presence.

-If you’ve been in therapy that never reached your body, or if you’ve tried to “let it go” only to spiral back into old patterns—this is your moment.
-You don’t have to relive every memory to heal.
+If you have been in therapy that never reached your body, or if you have tried to release something only to find yourself back where you started, you do not have to relive every memory to heal.

 You only need to listen.